NUS-CG3207/lab-manuals/lab3/lab3.md

 *   **div** (signed division) **mulh** variants (upper word) and **rem** variants (remainder) are not required to be implemented for RISC-V, though it takes very little extra effort (except maybe **mulhsu**).
 For ARM implementing instructions that generate 64-bit results (SMULL, UMULL, etc) is not a requirement.
 *   You can refer to the ARM Architecture Reference Manual (uploaded on Canvas), page A4-66 for MUL instruction format and page A4-54 for MLA instruction format.

-3) You can improve the given **signed multiplier** implemented in step 1 to score marks for performance enhancement \[simulation, showing on hardware is left to your discretion\] (5 marks).
+3) You can improve the given **signed multiplier** implemented in step 1 to score marks for performance enhancement \[Post-synthesis simulation; showing on hardware is left to your discretion\] (5 marks).

     Some suggestions for improvement are given below.
 You need not do all of them. **Keep in mind that performance improvement carries only 5 marks**, and we will be evaluating only one improvement.
 The purpose is to incentivize some exploration.
 However, **spending too much time on this is not recommended**.